Mandate and members

 Following his retirement, the Quebec government appointed Mr. Rolland as Director of the Voluntary Reimbursement Program, where he served until the program ended in November 2017.
 He also presides over private mediation and arbitration mandates, involving mostly commercial matters, including large multi-jurisdictional class actions.

-Mr. Rolland, Advocatus Emeritus, is an Officer of the Order of Canada, member of the Canadian Bar Association (CBA), a founding member and former chair of the Judges’ Forum of the CBA, and a past president of the CBA’s Quebec Branch and of the Young Bar of Montréal.
+Mr. Rolland, Advocatus Emeritus, is an Officer of the Order of Canada, a founding member of the Institut québécois de réforme du droit et de la justice since 2018 and Vice President since 2024, a member of the Canadian Bar Association (CBA), a founding member and former chair of the Judges’ Forum of the CBA, and a past president of the CBA’s Quebec Branch and of the Young Bar of Montréal.
 Mr. Rolland was awarded the Louis St-Laurent award for his exceptional contribution to the CBA and the CBA’s Centennial Medal.

-A board member of the Canadian Forum on Civil Justice, Mr. Rolland is also a member of the International Insolvency Institute, Chair of the Board of Directors of Éducaloi, and a Commissioner of Ethics for the Barreau du Québec.
-He was a member of the Board of Directors of the Centre d’accès à l’information juridique from 2015 to 2021 including Vice President from 2017 to 2019.
+A board member of the Canadian Forum on Civil Justice, Mr. Rolland is also a member of the International Insolvency Institute and a Commissioner of Ethics for the Barreau du Québec.
+He was a member of the Board of Directors of the Centre d’accès à l’information juridique from 2015 to 2021, including Vice President from 2017 to 2019, and was Chair of the Board of Directors of Éducaloi from 2017 to 2023.
 He also taught ethics at the National Judicial Institute for 10 years.

 The Honourable François Rolland graduated from University of Montreal in 1974 and was called to the Barreau du Québec in 1975.
 Before his appointment as a judge, he was a partner at the law firm Fasken Martineau, practising mainly in the field of commercial and civil litigation.